internetarchive/dweb-transports/API.md

 SupportFeatures:
     fetch.range Not supported (currently April 2018))

 Currently there is code for p_f_createReadStream.
-It works but because of some other IPFS issues is disabled.
+It works but because IPFS cannot return an error even if it cannot open the stream, IPFS is usually set as the last choice transport for streams.

 ## TransportYJS
 A subclass of Transport for handling YJS connections.